What do you do when you can’t sleep? Think of peanut butter cookies then get up and start baking?

 Which brings us to here and now, 5am Friday December 4th in New Orleans.
 I can say with confidence that I have a double batch of this peanut butter cookie dough in the freezer for cookie tin deliveries next week.
 It’s casual and I don’t mean to yell but THESE ARE THE BEST COOKIES OF THE SEASON.
 My mom makes these cookies with Hershey’s kisses every year.
 She calls them Love Cookies.
 I’ve taken liberties and added Reeses peanut butter cups, making the cookies quite amiable to cookie swap boxes and holiday care packages.

 The offering today is simple peanut butter and chocolate pairing.
 I hope this finds you well rested.

-Here’s what you need to make this Christmas cookie recipe:
+Here’s what you need to make these Christmas Peanut Butter Cookies:

 • all-purpose flour, baking soda, baking powder, and just a bit of kosher salt.